 Hi, I’m Mudassir Ahmed.
-I will take you through everything you need to know about building a lucrative blogging business.
+I will guide you through everything you need to build a lucrative blog.

 If you want to go step-by-step, I suggest you read How to start a blog in India (2022).

 However, if you wish to commence from fundamentals, keep reading.

 It is estimated that there are about 610 million blogs on the Internet today, for a good reason.
 Blogs are influential SEO tools for businesses of various levels.
 Don’t get overwhelmed by the numbers.
 No matter how much competition, focus on presenting your blog from a unique perspective.